 Training is my passion.
-It not only helps me sharing my knowledge to others but also gives me opportunity to learn from them.
+It not only helps me sharing my knowledge with others but also gives me an opportunity to learn from them.
 I strongly believe in “Learning is a journey and not a destination”.
-Hence, I always find time to share my knowledge through my trainings.
-I spend considerable amount of time to prepare before any training, gather required information, make sure to present in most easy way to understand, add required examples, case studies that make the concepts easy and clear to the audience.
+Hence, I always find time to share my knowledge through my training.
+I spend a considerable amount of time to prepare before any training, gather the required information, make sure to present in the easiest way to understand, add required examples, case studies that make the concepts easy and clear to the audience.
 I learn myself before I deliver any training.
 Moreover, I treat every session as my first session so that I give attention to the session and try to make it more successful.
-Below are some of the trainings I generally provide: (You can find a few links of my trainings in the bottom of this page)
+Below are some of the training I generally provide: (You can find a few links to my training in the bottom of this page)

-This training is a customised Agile training to introduce Agile concepts and to provide detailed Scrum training along with a sample project to make the learning hands-on.
-Key topics covered in this training are: What is Agile, Why Agile, Agile frameworks, Agile Manifesto, Agile myths, Scrum introduction, Scrum values, Scrum roles, Scrum ceremonies, Agile estimation, Burndown charts and hands on project.
+This training is a customized Agile training to introduce Agile concepts and to provide detailed Scrum training along with a sample project to make the learning hands-on.
+Key topics covered in this training are: What is Agile, Why Agile, Agile frameworks, Agile Manifesto, Agile myths, Scrum introduction, Scrum values, Scrum roles, Scrum ceremonies, Agile estimation, Burndown charts hands-on project.

 PMI – ACP (Agile Certified Practitioner):